webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/views-and-subviews.md

 }); //no render!
 ```

 Note that this app module isn't rendered.
 The second important thing is the choice of the router.
-As this is the inner level, it can't have URL of its own.
+As this is the inner level, it can't have a URL of its own.
 That's why _EmptyRouter_ is chosen.
 [Go to the "Routers" section](routers.md) for details.

 Next, the app module is included into another view: